garethtdavies/zqw-docs/docs/using-zec-qt-wallet.md

 You can disable the embedded `zcashd` and force zec-qt-wallet to only connect to an external node by starting zec-qt-wallet with the `-no-embedded` option.

 !!! danger "Exposing RPC port"
-    Using the RPC port over a remote interface is NOT RECOMMENDED, because that will cause the rpcpassword to be transmitted over the network unencrypted, allowing any observer to steal your keys + Zcash and take over the OS account running zcashd.
+    Using the RPC port over a remote interface is NOT RECOMMENDED, because that will cause the rpcpassword to be transmitted over the network unencrypted, allowing any observer to steal your keys and Zcash and take over the OS account running zcashd.